franckmartin3d/teremChallenge/README.md

 # Automation
 To setup Cypress.io

-* Navigate to cypresseTest folder
+* Navigate to cypresseTest folder (from root cd cypresseTest)
 * Run npm Install

-To run the automation test in the terminal enter the following
+To run the automation test in UI from the terminal enter the following

 ./node_modules/.bin/cypress open

 Once Cypress is open run the test under the AutomationPractice Folder

+To Run in Command line
+from cypresseTest folder
+type:cypress run

 # Documentation
 The following document are available in the documentation folder